boingboomtschak/boingboomtschak.github.io/work.md

 _Facilitation of data collection, analysis, and extrapolation for research involving the classification of motion of the Jumping Bean Moth (Cydia Saltitans) in its larval stage.
 Use of Python, scikit-image, and OpenCV in order to track and record positions of multiple objects for further analysis using matplotlib.
 Faciliation of technical collaboration and availability of open-source resources using GitHub organization._

-Automation/API Documentation Intern - Rhino Security Labs (01/20 - Present)

-_Development, debugging, and designing of internal automation tools across various enterprise platforms and web technologies.
-Documentation and automation using public APIs, using tools such as Postman, Confluence, DigitalOcean, Asana, Lucidchart, and Sharefile.
-Previous work on custom productivity-oriented plugin for the Elgato Streamdeck for internal use.
-Set up and troubleshot issues with office hardware._

 Teaching Assistant - SeattleU Computer Science Department (01/20 - Present)

 _Assisted in administering course entitled "Data-Driven Programming" for multiple quarters.
 Graded assignments written in Python and provided out of class help to students having issues with assignments._